Statutes of the

 They are published in German and have in this form sole validity in cases of dispute.

-Argentina, Austria, Azerbaijan, Belarus, Belgium, Bosnia-Herzegovina, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Germany, Finland, France, Great Britain, Georgia, Greece, Hungary, Israel, Italy, Japan, Kazakhstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Morocco, Netherlands, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, USA (41 country members).
+Argentina, Austria, Azerbaijan, Belarus, Belgium, Bosnia-Herzegovina, Brazil, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Germany, Finland, France, Great Britain, Georgia, Greece, Hungary, Israel, Italy, Japan, Kazakhstan, Latvia, Lithuania, Moldova, Mongolia, Morocco, Netherlands, North Macedonia, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Arab Emirates, United States (42 country members).

-1. Visible activity in the composing and solving of chess problems or studies must exist in a country applying for admission to the WCCF.
+1. Visible activity in the composing and solving of chess problems or studies must exist in a country applying for admission to the WFCC.

 2. The application must be addressed in writing by the organisation applying for admission to the President of the WFCC.
 It must be accompanied by the undertaking that the country in question will actively participate in the goal and principal activities of the WFCC.